 The speed wall tests a person’s swiftness and climbing skills and needs a fair amount of practice to reach.
 Then comes the lead wall, based on the idea of leadership climbing, where the climber hooks themselves onto certain markers and climbs without any support from another person.
 This wall mimics a real-life climbing experience, and it is a treat to watch the experienced climbers complete this wall (they are literally dangling as if hanging off cliffs).

-You can go climbing at the IMF from 8 AM - 12 PM and 4 PM - 8 PM (Tuesday to Sunday) and the charges are INR 200 per person per session.
-The IMF also offers group activities like tyre bridge, commando net, rope ladder, etc. for a minimum of 30 people.
-Do call them ahead of your visit.
-It is kinda mandatory.
+You can go climbing at the IMF from 7:30 AM to 11:30 AM and 4:30 PM to 8:30 PM from Monday to Saturday.
+The charges are INR 300 per person per session.
+The IMF also offers group activities like tyre bridge, commando net, rope ladder, and more for a minimum of 30 people.
+Do call them ahead of your visit as that is mandatory.